Joachim Peiper: Blowtorch Battalion

-Peiper's battalion left France in January 1943 for the Eastern Front, where the Nazi invaders had begun to lose the initiative, especially in the Battle of Stalingrad.
+Peiper's battalion left France in January 1943 for the Eastern Front, where the Wehrmacht had begun to lose the initiative, especially in the Battle of Stalingrad.
 During the Third Battle of Kharkov, the battalion became known for an audacious rescue of the encircled 320th Infantry Division.
 In a letter home, Peiper described hand-to-hand fighting with a Soviet ski battalion in an effort to lead the division, including its sick and wounded, to safety.

-The rescue culminated with a fierce battle with the Soviet forces at the village of Krasnaya Polyana.
+The rescue culminated in a fierce battle with the Soviet forces at the village of Krasnaya Polyana.
 Upon entering the village, Peiper's troops made a terrible discovery.
 All the men in his small rearguard medical detachment who had been left there had been killed and then mutilated.
 An SS sergeant in Peiper's ration supply company later stated that Peiper responded in kind: "In the village, the two petrol trucks were burnt and 25 Germans killed by partisans and Soviet soldiers.
-As a revenge, Peiper ordered the burning down of the whole village and the shooting of its inhabitants".
+As revenge, Peiper ordered the burning down of the whole village and the shooting of its inhabitants".
 (The testimony was obtained in November 1944 by the Western Allies.)

 On 6 May 1943, Peiper was awarded the German Cross in Gold for his achievements in February 1943 around Kharkov, where his unit gained the nickname the "Blowtorch Battalion".
 Reportedly, the nickname derived from the torching and slaughter of two Soviet villages where their inhabitants were either shot or burned.

 Ukrainian sources, including surviving witness Ivan Kiselev, who was 14 at the time of the massacre, described the killings at the villages of Yefremovka and Semyonovka on 17 February 1943.
-On 12 February troops of the LSSAH occupied the two villages, where retreating Soviet forces had wounded two SS officers.
-In retaliation, five days later, LSSAH troops killed 872 men, women and children.
+On 12 February, troops of the LSSAH occupied the two villages, where retreating Soviet forces had wounded two SS officers.
+Five days later, LSSAH troops killed 872 men, women, and children in retaliation.
 Some 240 of these were burned alive in the church of Yefremovka.

 In August 1944, when an SS commander, formerly of LSSAH, was captured south of Falaise in France and interrogated by the Allies, he stated that Peiper was "particularly eager to execute the order to burn villages".
 Peiper wrote to Potthast in March 1943: "Our reputation precedes us as a wave of terror and is one of our best weapons.
 Even old Genghis Khan would gladly have hired us as assistants."